gupta-achal02/Python_Learning_App/README.md

 ![Q1](https://github.com/hailASG/Python_Learning_App/blob/main/Images/Q1.png)

 At any point, previous questions can be viewed again and their answers can be changed.
 Once the user clicks "Next" on the fourth question.
-The Final results will be displayed
+The Final results will be displayed.

+Finally, clicking the "Compute and Quit" button will store the result in the MySQL Database and close the window.

 ![Result](https://github.com/hailASG/Python_Learning_App/blob/main/Images/Result.png)